Self esteem needs feature in the hierarchy developed by Abraham Maslow in 1943.

 First, decide what aspect of self-actualization you want to focus on.
 Do you want to discover more about who you are?
 Do you want to explore spirituality?
 Are you interested in art and culture?

 Whatever it is that you seek to improve about yourself, you can begin on that journey today.
-I have some recommendation for reading, meditation, hypnosis and other tools you can use here.
-The sky is the limit when it comes to self exploration and self-actualization needs!
+I have some recommendations for reading, meditation, hypnosis, and other tools you can use here.
+The sky is the limit when it comes to self-exploration and self-actualization needs!

 - Kaur, A. (2013).
 Maslow’s need hierarchy theory: Applications and criticisms.
 Global Journal of Management and Business Studies, 3(10), 1061-1064.